-The Local Assistance Unit was developed by the Colorado Safe Drinking Water Program.
-This unit works in partnership with drinking water systems, assistance partners and division staff from various program areas.
-The partnership reaches operators and system owners on a grassroots level to improve compliance, enhance water quality, better position a system managerially, financially, and technically for the future and to protect public health.
-The

-Local Assistance Unit's purpose is to provide technical, management and financial assistance one-on-one and through group trainings to public water systems so they can strengthen their ability to supply safe drinking water to the public.
+The Local Assistance Unit within the Community Development and Partnership Section in the Colorado Safe Drinking Water Program works in partnership with drinking water systems, assistance partners and division staff from various program areas to provide training, assistance and management support services to public water systems.
+The assistance partnership reaches operators and system owners on a grassroots level to improve compliance, enhance water quality, better position a system managerially, financially, and technically for the future and to protect public health.
+The Local Assistance Unit also directly provides technical, management and financial assistance one-on-one and through group training to public water systems so they can strengthen their ability to supply safe drinking water to the public.